ChenJiemi/QSOLbol/README.md

 ```

 # Citation
-Please cite the paper if you used the QSOLbol as follows ([https://iopscience.iop.org/article/10.3847/1538-4357/ade307
+Please cite the paper if you used the QSOLbol, as follows ([https://iopscience.iop.org/article/10.3847/1538-4357/ade307
 ]):

 ```